PITTSBURGH, PA 15251-2203

 (b) For which there is no evidence of criminal activity to justify a police response.

-1. Alarm user name;
+1. Alarm username;

-3. Address at which the alarm is installed;
+2. Address at which the alarm is installed;

-4. Date of false alarm that is being contested; and
+3. Date of false alarm that is being contested; and

-5. The facts upon which the request for review of the false alarm determination is made.
+4. The facts upon which the request for review of the false alarm determination is made.

 Yes, you can pay for any fees due on your account via this website by clicking on the home tab and logging in with credentials initiated by APS/CitySupport and secured by the alarm user: HERE

-Alarm permits are not transferable to another alarm user or premises.
+Security alarm permits are not transferable to another alarm user or premises.

 A renewal notification will be sent to you 45 days prior to the permit expiration date.